Combined Learning of Linear Parameter-Varying Models and Robust Control Invariant Sets: Numerical results

 We consider the problem of identifying a qLPV model of the nonlinear plant

 where the additive noise terms $q_x \sim 0.01\mathcal{N}^3$, $q_y \sim 0.01 \mathcal{N}$, and $a = [0.5,0.6,0.4]$, $b = [1.7,0.4,0.9]$, $c = [2.2,1.8,-1]$.
 The training and test datasets, consisting of $5000$ points each, are built by exciting the system using inputs $u$ uniformly distributed in $[-0.5,0.5]$.
-To identify a qLPV model, we solve Problem~\eqref{eq:SysID_qLPV_examples} for the state dimension $\hat{n}_x = 3$, scheduling vector dimension $\hat{n}_p \in \{1,2,3,4\}$, and number of hidden layers $L=\{1,2\}$ in the FNNs $\mathcal{N}(x,u;\theta_i)$ defining the scheduling function as in~\eqref{eq:ss-p}.
-We use $6$ swish activation units in each layer.
-The obtained BFR scores for $n_p=1$, which corresponds to identifying an LTI system with $\hat{n}_x=3$ states are $68.162$ over the training set and $ 68.489$ over the test set, indicating a poor fit quality.
+To identify a qLPV model, we solve Problem~\eqref{eq:SysID_qLPV_examples} with $n_x = 3$, scheduling variable dimension $n_p \in \{1,2,3,4\}$, and number of hidden layers $n_h \in \{1,2\}$ for each FNN $\mathcal{N}_i(x,u)$ defining the scheduling function as in~\eqref{eq:ss-p}.
+We use $6$ $\mathrm{swish}$ activation units in each layer.
+The obtained BFR scores for $n_p=1$, which corresponds to identifying an LTI system with $n_x=3$ are $67.962$ over the training set and $68.449$ over the test set, indicating a poor fit quality.
 For qLPV identification, the BFR scores are shown in Table~\ref{trigonometric}.
 We observe that using the proposed qLPV parameterization improves the fit quality.